dracula/minecraft/README.md

 ## Install

+Note: This version of the theme comes in multiple files for different GUI scales.
+Pick the one you play on the most for the best experience!

 #### Find your resourcepacks folder

 To install this theme you need to first find your resourcepack folder.
 The quickest and easiest way to do this is from in-game.